jgpws/mixin-styles-gb/readme.txt

 == Changelog ==

+= 1.1 March 2023 =
+Introduced Style Variations to the theme; adjusted Navigation CSS to use the built in Submenu colors; cleaned up the styling in the Site Editor backend

 = 1.0.7 March 1 2023 =
 Added CSS Fixes for narrow columns in mobile when no sidebar pattern is placed inside a column; fixes for calendar.